riboviz/riboviz/docs/user/prep-riboviz-config.md

   yeast_YAL_CDS_w_250utrs.gff3
 ```

-So, if you wanted to run the workflow represented by `vignette_config.yaml` in a different directory you could create a directory structure and populate it with symbolic links to the input files as follows.
+So, if you wanted to run the workflow represented by `vignette_config.yaml` in a different directory you could create a directory structure and populate it with symbolic links to the input files.
+This could be done as follows

-Note: In the following it is assumed that the `riboviz` directory is in `$HOME` i.e. `$HOME/riboviz`.
+**Note:** It is assumed that the `riboviz` directory is in `$HOME` i.e. `$HOME/riboviz`.
 If your `riboviz` directory is located elsewhere then `$HOME` accordingly.

-Create a directory structure matching that represented by `vignette_config.yaml:
+Create a directory structure matching that represented by `vignette_config.yaml`:

 ```console
 $ cd